Larimar: Los Chupaderos

-The most important outcrop of blue pectolite is located at Los Chupaderos in the section of Los Checheses, about 10 km southwest of the city of Barahona in the southwestern region of the Dominican Republic.
+The most important outcrop of blue pectolite is located at Los Chupaderos in the section of Los Checheses, about 10 km southwest of the city of Barahona in the southwestern region of Dominican Republic.
 It is a single mountainside now perforated with approximately 2,000 vertical shafts, surrounded by rainforest vegetation and deposits of blue-colored mine tailings.

 Jewelry

-Larimar jewellery is offered to the public in the Dominican Republic, and elsewhere in the Caribbean as a local speciality.
-Most jewellery produced is set in silver, but sometimes high-grade larimar is also set in gold.
+Larimar jewelry is offered to the public in Dominican Republic, and elsewhere in the Caribbean as a local specialty.
+Most jewelry produced is set in silver, but sometimes high-grade larimar is also set in gold.

 Quality grading is according to coloration and the typical mineral crystal configuration in the stone.
 Larimar also comes in green and can have red spots, brown strikes, etc., due to the presence of other minerals or oxidation.
-The more intense the blue colour and the contrast in the stone, the higher and rarer is the quality.
-The blue colour is photosensitive and fades with time if exposed to too much light and heat.
+The more intense the blue color and the contrast in the stone, the higher and rarer is the quality.
+The blue color is photosensitive and fades with time if exposed to too much light and heat.

+Dominican jewelry designers such as Mónica Varela and Joarla Caridad have contributed to the popularization of larimar internationally.